Burnout Legends

-Burnout Legends is a racing video game developed by Criterion Games and published by Electronic Arts for PlayStation Portable.
-The game features many of the tracks and gameplay modes from the first three Burnout but repackaged for the handheld format.
+Burnout Legends is a 2005 racing video game developed by Criterion Games and published by Electronic Arts for PlayStation Portable.
+The game features many of the tracks and gameplay modes from the first three Burnout titles but repackaged for the handheld format.
 Many of the gameplay modes are similar to Burnout 3: Takedown using a mixture of old and new tracks.
 The Nintendo DS port was developed by Visual Impact.

-The PSP version of Legends received mostly positive reviews, according to review aggregator Metacritic.
-The DS version, however, received negative reviews.
+The PSP version of Legends received mostly positive reviews, while the DS version received negative reviews according to review aggregator Metacritic.

 Gameplay

 In the game, players will compete in a series of racing modes to unlock returning tracks, cars and events.
 The following list includes the 9 main types of modes in the game: